Last updated on August 19th, 2023 at 07:03 pm

-As the temperature outside drops, you may reach for the thermostat to crank up the heat.
+As the average temperature outside drops, you may reach for the thermostat to crank up the heat.
 But have you ever stopped to wonder if your house is too cold?
 Sure, it may be chilly inside, but is it unhealthy?
 Exactly what temperature is too cold for a home?

 Safety is always a concern when the elderly, disabled, or young children if you keep your house too cold.
 These groups have more difficulty regulating their body temperature and are more susceptible to hypothermia.
 If your home is too cold, it can put them at risk for health complications.